choongzhanhong/choongzhanhong.github.io/content/blog/posts/2025-08-tempering/index.md

 Architecture that integrates ventilation will often also integrate natural sunlight, which gets another thumbs-up in my book, because I think we overuse LEDs, and I'll to that in the next section.

+### Showering

+Every so often, Singaporeans online bring up the "showering in the morning" discourse, which is one of those topics where seemingly neither side of the argument will ever see eye to eye.

+I of course think you should shower in the morning, especially in this type of climate and if you have a long day ahead (say, if you're going to work).

+It also helps you keep cool, so maybe more Singaporeans would feel less heat if they also showered in the morning.

+---

 ## The Moon